Tracy Morgan welcomed at Emmys as he returns to TV after crash

-LOS ANGELES Comedian Tracy Morgan graced the Emmy awards on Sunday in his first live public appearance since suffering life-threatening injuries in a deadly car wreck more than a year ago, cracking a joke and receiving a warm welcome from his television peers.
+LOS ANGELES, Sept 20 Comedian Tracy Morgan graced the Emmy awards on Sunday in his first live public appearance since suffering life-threatening injuries in a deadly car wreck more than a year ago, cracking a joke and receiving a warm welcome from his television peers.

 Morgan, 46, one of the stars of "30 Rock" and a former cast member of "Saturday Night Live," walked confidently on stage to a standing ovation as he presented the night's top award for best drama series.